top of page

 There are two ways to secure written formal approval from the Planning Service.

-I recommend my clients obtain either Full Planning Permission or a Certificate of Lawful Development to provide peace of mind.
-This will also ensure everything is in order with your neighbours and a Solicitor will request written evidence of this if you or your family decide to sell the home at any stage in the future.
+I will recommend that we obtain either Full Planning Permission or a Certificate of Lawful Development to provide peace of mind.
+This will also ensure everything is in order with your neighbours and a Solicitor will request written evidence of this if you or your family decide to sell your home at any stage in the future.

 A Certificate of Lawful Development is typically used for small extensions that fall within permitted development rights.
-This application requires the same amount of time and preparation of drawings but has limitations on what can and cannot be done; it’s restrictive.
+This application requires the same amount of time however to prepare but has several limitations on what can and cannot be done; In my experience it’s restrictive.

 I will prepare the planning application documents, including existing and proposed plans / elevations, existing and proposed block plans, a Householders Design Statement (if necessary), along with a Site Location Plan.